The Old Kingdom: The Bells

-Astarael, the Weeper, also named Sorrowful, which sends both ringer and auditor far into Death.
+Astarael, the Weeper, also named Sorrowful, which sends both ringer and hearer far into Death.

 Each bell has a specific power over the Dead and Free Magic creatures, and if used by a skilled necromancer, also on living people.
 An errant or improper ring can affect the caster instead of the target, or cause other adverse effects.
 The Abhorsens' bells are a "free-willed blend of Charter and Free Magic", though the spells they cast are "pure Free Magic".